-When this feature is selected it will remove personal data including Bluetooth® devices and presets.
+When this feature is selected it will remove personal data including Bluetooth devices and presets.
 To remove personal information, press the "Clear Personal Data" button and a pop-up will appear asking "Are you sure you want to clear all personal data?" select "Yes" to Clear, or "Cancel" to exit.
 Once the data has been cleared, a pop up appears stating "Personal data cleared".
-Press the back arrow button on the touchscreen to return to the previous menu.